On the automorphism groups of some AG-codes based on $C_{a, b}$ curves: Abstract

 \section{Abstract}

 We study $C_{a, b}$ curves and their applications to coding theory.
-Recently, Joyner and Ksir have suggested a decoding algorithm based on the automorphisms of the code.
 We show how $C_{a, b}$ curves can be used to construct MDS codes and focus on some $C_{a, b}$ curves with extra automorphisms, namely $y^3=x^4+1, y^3=x^4-x, y^3-y=x^4$.
 The automorphism groups of such codes are determined in most characteristics.